11 of the Fastest Growing Vegetables For Your Homestead

 Delicious, fast-growing, healthy, and prolifically producing.
 What more could you ask for?

-Peas come in many varieties but snap peas tend to be the best all-around.
-They are ready to eat as soon as they’re harvested, pod and all, and the more pods you pick the more the plant will produce.
+Peas come in many varieties, but snap peas are the best all-around.
+They are ready to eat as soon as they’re harvested, pod and all, and the more pods you pick, the more the plant will produce.

 When to Plant: A few weeks before the last freeze.
 Peas can be cold sensitive to hard freezes.